markmur/markmurray.blog/src/pages/blog/tree-shaking-css-modules.md

 ...plus 23 other class names.

-If we look at our JavaScript bundle now, we'll find that a hashmap has been added to the bundle which maps each class name to its respective hash:
+If we look at our JavaScript bundle now, we'll also find that a hashmap has been added to the bundle which maps each class name to its respective hash:

 ```js